Welcome to UBC

 Sometimes it helps to have a guide when you arrive at a place as diverse and complex as UBC.
 UBC student ambassadors are happy to provide you with maps and knowledgeable insights on getting around campus.
 Whether you are an alumnus or inspired visitor, we invite you to get an insider’s view on what UBC has to offer.

-Campus Tours for Alumni and Visitors
+Campus Tours for Alumni, Visitors, Faculty, and Staff

 Register for a free guided tour of our Vancouver campus.
 Space is limited so reserve your spot early.